Our Neuschwanstein Castle Tour from Munich takes you to a magical place. It’s an unforgettable experience!

 Gain insight into the Third Reich’s rise to power and visit Dachau Concentration Camp Memorial Site on this full-day Munich combo tour.
 Travel to Dachau, the first Nazi concentration camp in Germany, and explore the memorial site with a guide.
 Then, learn about the history of Nazi Germany during World War II, and see some of the buildings associated with Adolf Hitler on a walking tour.
 Round-trip transportation from Munich to Dachau is included.

-As from 2019 onwards, we do run the Third Reich tour first, and then Dachau.
+As from 2023 onwards, we do run the Dachau Tour first, followed by the Third Reich Tour.

 - Munich Third Reich Walking Tour (2.5 Hours): We meet up with your group at a prearranged point in central Munich.
 During the 2.5-hour Munich Third Reich walking tour, learn about the rise and fall of Adolf Hitler and Nazi Germany’s Third Reich while visiting many of that period’s important locations.